GETProtocol/subgraph/README.md

 Indexes all metadata for an _Event_ by its `address` as each Event has it's own independent address on-chain.
 Updates to an _Event_ will overwrite the data within this entity, so this will always represent the latest state.
 All actions visible through the associated `usageEvents` field.

+#### Ticket [Cross-sectional]

+Holds individual records for each _Ticket_, represented by a unique NFT on-chain and ID'd by its `nftIndex`.
+All actions visible through the associated `usageEvents` field.

 #### Protocol [Aggregate]

 All-time data for protocol-wide metrics, aggregated.
 This is used to capture the all-time usage on the protocol across all integrators.
 Singleton with ID '1'.